M.S. Literacy Birth–Grade 6

-The mission of the online Master of Science in Literacy Education program is to prepare highly capable, culturally responsive, and ethically responsible literacy professionals who thoroughly understand and can implement the theory and practice of literacy acquisition and instruction.
-The curriculum stresses the importance of connections to the cultural differences of students and families and is consistent with the missions of St. John Fisher College and the Ralph C. Wilson, Jr. School of Education, as well as the standards set forth by the International Literacy Association.
-The culturally responsive literacy program develops the knowledge, skills, and dispositions literacy educators need in order to effectively teach all students ways of using multiple forms of text that will provide them with opportunities for success in a global community.
-The program embraces the belief that all children learn, and that learning occurs when students are actively engaged in constructing meaning within a collaborative and supportive community of learners.
+The mission of the Master of Science in Literacy Education program is to prepare highly capable and ethically responsible literacy professionals who thoroughly understand and can implement the theory and practice of literacy acquisition and instruction.
+Consistent with the missions of St. John Fisher College and the Ralph C. Wilson, Jr. School of Education, as well as the standards set forth by the International Reading Association and the National Board for Professional Teaching Standards, the literacy program develops the knowledge, skills, and dispositions literacy educators need in order to effectively teach all students ways of using multiple forms of text that will provide them with opportunities for success in a global community.
+The program embraces the belief that all children learn and that learning occurs when students are actively engaged in constructing meaning within a collaborative and supportive community of learners.
 As such, our candidates in literacy learn how to create learning environments that address the diverse learning needs of students, are informed by best practices, use ongoing meaningful assessment of student learning, and are continuously informed by self-reflection and a commitment to professional development.
 Finally, our candidates learn how to disseminate information about literacy development to the family and community so that literacy learning becomes meaningful in all aspects of a child’s life.

 The program is designed for teachers who hold initial or provisional classroom certification and wish to become certified in literacy education.
 We offer graduate literacy programs leading toward professional certification in Literacy Birth to Grade 6 and Literacy Grades 5 to 12.
 Candidates may elect to complete a program that leads to one certification or both certifications.

 This program is designed to develop literacy professionals who:

 - Demonstrate an understanding of the theory and practice of teaching literacy.